A Theoretical and Practical Framework for Evaluating Uncertainty Calibration in Object Detection

-All the experiments described hereafter are done with pre-trained YOLOv5 \cite{glenn_jocher_2022_7347926} object detectors (these models are pre-trained in the training set of the COCO dataset) and evaluated with the COCO validation set of 5000 images \cite{cocodataset} (since the official test set has no available ground-truth).\\ In Table 1 we present the comparison between different versions of the YOLOv5 object detector, namely \textit{Nano}, \textit{Small}, \textit{Medium}, \textit{Large} and \textit{Extra Large}, respectively with 3.2, 12.6, 35.7, 76.8 and 140.7, milion parameters.
-These models are evaluated \CP{we}using the three proposed novel metrics (QGC score, SGC score and EGCE), the D-ECE and also the common \textit{Mean Average Precision} (mAP), using a IoU threshold of 0.5 ($\tau=0.5$).
-For this comparison, we present the values of the uncertainty calibration-related metrics with absolute values (instead of the average ones) because, unlike what happens in classification problems (where is common to present the averaged values), different object detection models can output a different number of detections.
+Figure \ref{fig_mAP} shows the performance of the different versions of the YOLOv5 object detector, namely \textit{Nano}, \textit{Small}, \textit{Medium}, \textit{Large} and \textit{Extra Large} (respectively with 3.2, 12.6, 35.7, 76.8 and 140.7 million parameters), when evaluated using the proposed metrics (QGC, SGC, EGCE) and the D-ECE (for comparison) against the classical mAP evaluation.
+The values of the uncertainty calibration metrics are presented with absolute values (instead of the average) because, unlike what happens in classification problems (where is common to present the averaged values), distinct object detection models can output a varying number of detections.